justina-peciulyte/bigdata_assignment_2/README.md

 ```

 2. Created a requirements.txt file using the `pipreqs` package.
-4. Specified additional files to be skipped during the bulding process in .dockerignore file.
+3. Specified additional files to be skipped during the bulding process in .dockerignore file.

-5. In the Dockerfile, set the needed parameters:
+4. In the Dockerfile, set the needed parameters:

     Selected a suitable lightweight base image:

     ```
+      ARG PYTHON_VERSION=3.13.7
-      FROM python:${3.13.7}-slim AS base
+      FROM python:${PYTHON_VERSION}-slim AS base
     ```

     Specified the working directory inside the container:

     ```
        WORKDIR /app
+    ```

+    Copied the source files into the container:

+    ```
+       COPY . .
     ```

     Defined the entry point to run the application: